Aircraft cavern: Design and construction

 On the opposite side of the WSA is the command facility holding the workshops to service all aircraft systems, the communications cell, briefing room, kitchen, food & water storage, mess, personnel quarters and no-break generators to maintain electrical power under all circumstances.
 The command facility is also protected by hermetically sealed doors when working under CBRN conditions.

-Next to the command tunnel is another tunnel with the same dimensions as the first one.
-This one is also capable of holding eleven aircraft.
+Next to the command tunnel is another tunnel with the same dimensions as the first one, also capable of holding eleven aircraft.

 Fuel storage is located behind all tunnels allowing the cavern to sustain 22 aircraft for about 10 days without re-supplying of electricity, fuel, ammunition etc. from the outside world.

 Operational use

-The Swiss air force operates from Alpnach Air Base, Dübendorf Air Base, Militärflugplatz Emmen, Meiringen air base, Locarno Airport, Payerne Air Base and Sion Airport.